konrad-jamrozik/droidmate/README.md

 ### Troubleshooting IntelliJ setup

 * In case you run into `Java development kit not set` error or similar after clicking `Refresh all Gradle projects`, just manually point to your local installation of it.
-Relevant tool window for that will be available from the error message.
+Relevant tool window for that will be linked to from the error message.

-* If IntelliJ builds fail erratically, close it, do full clean and build from Gradle and reopen IntelliJ.
+* If IntelliJ builds fail erratically, close it, do `./gradlew clean build` and reopen IntelliJ.

 * When opening `repo/dev/droidmate` in IntelliJ, it is expected to have the following error:
 > Unsupported Modules Detected: Compilation is not supported for following modules: DummyAndroidApp.
 Unfortunately you can't have non-Gradle Java modules and Android-Gradle modules in one project.